 About the Author

 Isaac Wechuli is a Kenyan entrepreneur, professional research writer, and founder of www.unboundedwisdom.com.
-He love sharing ideas related to success and spirituality, and also like enlightening people on the factors that can help them live a happy and prosperous life.
+He loves sharing ideas related to success and spirituality, and also likes enlightening people on the factors that can help them live a happy and prosperous life.